How the Pregnancy Symptoms Change Throughout the Pregnancy

 Pregnancy Week 19

-During the second trimester, some may experience heartburn, which occurs when pregnancy hormones relax the muscles of the lower oesophagal sphincter.
+During the second trimester, some may experience heartburn, which occurs when pregnancy hormones relax the muscles of the lower oesophageal sphincter.
 To alleviate this uncomfortable symptom, doctors recommend eating smaller meals, remaining upright after eating and avoiding acidic, greasy, or spicy foods.
 As the growing baby presses against the intestines, constipation can also occur during this stage.
 Drinking plenty of fluids, eating high-fibre foods and exercising regularly can help alleviate this symptom.

 Pregnancy Week 20